method

 Incrementally iterate the keyspace

-SCAN is a cursor based iterator.
-This means that at every call of the command, the server returns an updated cursor that the user needs to use as the cursor argument in the next call.
+SCAN iterates the set of keys in the currently selected Redis database.
+It is a cursor-based iterator: each call returns an updated cursor to pass as the cursor argument in the next call.

 An iteration starts when the cursor is set to "0", and terminates when the cursor returned by the server is "0".